Curated news and commentary on AI search engines, advertising developments, and trends shaping B2B marketing.

 AdvertisingNotable

-Perplexity hits pause on new ad deals—an early signal that AI search monetization is still being figured out
+Perplexity hits pause on new ad deals, signaling a reset in AI search monetization

-Perplexity is pausing new advertising deals while it reassesses its advertising strategy and broader ambitions for the platform.
-Reporting also indicates the company is becoming less focused on ads in the near term, signaling a shift in how it plans to balance growth, user experience, and monetization.
+Perplexity has paused signing new advertising deals while it reassesses its advertising strategy and longer-term ambitions.
+Related coverage indicates the company is currently less focused on advertising, suggesting a near-term shift in priorities for how the AI search platform will monetize.

 Source: Google News: Perplexity Ads